-In January I promise to post some low fat recipes to get in the New Year’s resolution diet mood, but until then it’s still December and I’m baking like there’s no tomorrow!
-The cookies come to me courtesy of my boyfriend’s grandma from Tennessee who I like to think of as the quintessential southern woman.
+In January I promise to post some low-fat recipes to get in the New Year’s resolution diet mood, but until then it’s still December and I’m baking like there’s no tomorrow!
+The no bake chocolate oatmeal cookies come to me courtesy of my boyfriend’s grandma from Tennessee who I like to think of as the quintessential southern woman.
 Almost every time I’ve been over to her house she has a feast prepared, even if she’s only expecting a few people to come over!
 Brandon compares my cooking to hers all the time (That’s not how my grandmother makes it…), but that’s ok because she’s a great cook, so if I could be as good as her one day that would be a great compliment.

 I’d never had these cookies until the first time I went over to her house and I think I must have eaten about 50 of them that day because now every time I go back she’ll tell me that she made my favorite cookies.
-She’s even sent us a big batch of them for Christmas in years past.
-But since Brandon had forgotten to send her our new address and I knew we wouldn’t be getting any from her this year, I just had to whip some up myself.
+She’s even sent us a big batch of them for Christmas in years past. ut since Brandon had forgotten to send her our new address and I knew we wouldn’t be getting any from her this year, I just had to whip some up myself.
 These things are so simple and fast to make, and it’s impossible to mess them up.
 I think that these cookies and Reese’s Peanut Butter cups are the reason why chocolate and peanut butter are my favorite combination.

 She always does normal cookie-sized drops and that’s how I’ve made them in the past, but when I was mixing these together the other day I was trying to think of a creative way to take pictures of them (they are delicious, but not so pretty to look at).
 That’s when I had a flash of inspiration: they can easily be molded into any shape you want!
-So I got out my cookie cutters and poured directly into them and after they set I had these great looking cookies!
+So I got out my cookie cutters and poured directly into them and after they set I had these great-looking cookies!

-One caveat is that you will need to use open-ended cookie cutter.
-If you use the kind that are just hollowed out, I imagine they’d get stuck in there.
+One caveat is that you will need to use an open-ended cookie cutter.
+If you use the kind that is just hollowed out, I imagine they’d get stuck in there.
 You also have to have a lot of them because you have to leave the cookie cutters on there for structure until the cookies set (at least an hour to be safe).
-But it only takes about 10 minutes to mix this recipe up, so if you have a limited number of cookies cutters you could mix up half a batch and let those set and then mix up the other half so you can reuse the cookie cutters.
+But it only takes about 10 minutes to mix this recipe up, so if you have a limited number of cookie cutters you could mix up half a batch and let those set and then mix up the other half so you can reuse the cookie cutters.